EL-BID/pavimentados/README.md

  1. table_summary_sections: DataFrame with summary table by sections.
  2. data_resulting: DataFrame with results per frame.
  3. data_resulting_fails: DataFrame with results by unique faults encountered.
- 4. signals_summary: DataFrame with all the information about the signals.

 To see more details about the results please refer to [this page.](docs%2Fresults.md)